hphelion/documentation/devplatform/preview/windows_adding_services.md

 *Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.*

+<span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Developer Preview</span>

 Windows applications can be bound to services running in your deployment environment such as Redis or MySQL.
 To do so, you need to have a NuGet package that can communicate with those services.

 The following tutorial demonstrates how to add a Redis collection to your .NET application.